 With more and more apps offering customized features and offers within their apps, it’s time the UI & UX of apps stepped up to match the game.
-The one way to stand out and increase brand recall and loyalty is by providing a matchless personalized experience within their branded apps.
+The one way to stand out and increase brand recall and loyalty is by providing matchless personalized experience within their branded apps.

 Remembering or even storing passwords has become quite a cumbersome task in today’s otherwise seamless world.
 Gone are the days of passwords or patterns to even unlock your phone.
-An OTP, simple fingerprint tap, or face unlock is enough to unlock a plethora of devices including mobiles and even laptops.
+An OTP, simple fingerprint tap or face unlock is enough to unlock a plethora of devices including mobiles and even laptops.
 With the advent of such technology, soon apps are also adapting and allowing users to login or make purchases using fingerprint scans or even facial recognition.

 As screens get bigger and handheld devices become larger, navigating with one hand has become increasingly difficult.
 The classic burger menu, so often seen on the left top corner, is no slowly finding itself obsolete.
-Early adopters had already changed their app and mobile website designs accordingly and now giants like Amazon are also enabling button-aligned easy navigation in their apps.
+Early adopters had already changed their app and mobile website designs accordingly and now giants like Amazon are also enabling button aligned easy navigation in their apps.

 As Instagram turned dark and so did a plethora of apps and websites, the app development world took notice and got to work.
-Now a host of websites and apps are available in dark mode and so are the native OS- Windows, macOS, iOS, Android, etc. This enables the user to have a seamless dark mode experience across the usage of their device.
+Now a host of websites and apps are available in dark mode and so are the native OS- Windows, MacOS, iOS, Android, etc. This enables the user to have a seamless dark mode experience across the usage of their device.
 When an app they use does not have a dark mode build available, it’s the glitch in their experience.
 Thus, more and more apps developers and brands are working hard to ensure that their dark mode experiences are available to the users at the earliest.

 Creating a design that’s inclusive or accessible for people with different needs is something that every app or website developer should definitely keep in mind.
-Whether it is for the color blind people, for the ones with low vision or even someone who cannot simply read or write the native language it’s built in.
+Whether it is for the color blinded, for the ones with low vision or even someone who cannot simply read or write the native language it’s built in.
 The idea is to create a design that’s inclusive of people beyond the regular spectrum and accessible to even those who might not have the same access or opportunities as us.

 Many apps now offer the use of voice search or voice commands.
 They could be integrated with the native OS’ voice assistant or simply have a customized Google search setup within the app.
 This provides not only ease of use but also better accessibility.
 For example, one can simply take notes using voice commands instead of having to type.
 This also enables someone with visual challenges to also access the app in the exact same manner.

 The sharp edges and heavy contrast boxes have now been replaced with softer rounded edges and only enough contrast to aid in functionality.
 As users get more intuitive about mobile app usage, the need to demarc buttons and sections with excessive contrast is now gone.
-Thereby giving rise to softer design details like these rounded edges.
+There by giving rise to softer design details like these rounded edges.